Hilary Ng'weno

 Hilary Boniface Ng'weno (1938-2021) was a Kenyan historian and journalist.

+Early life

-The Harvard-educated scientist was born in Nairobi in 1938, to the late Morris Onyango.
+The Harvard-educated scientist was born in Nairobi in 1938, to the late Regina and Morris Onyango.
 After graduating from Harvard with a degree in nuclear physics, Ng'weno worked as a reporter for the Daily Nation for nine months before his appointment as the newspaper’s first Kenyan editor-in-chief.
 He resigned in 1965 and established a successful career as a journalist for more than forty years.
 In 1973, together with journalist Terry Hirst, he founded Joe, a political satire comic magazine that circulated in many parts of Africa until the late seventies when its publication ceased.
 He is best known as the editor-in-chief of the Weekly Review, a weekly newsmagazine than ran from 1975 to 1999.
 He is also the founder of The Nairobi Times and the first independent TV news station in Kenya, STV.
 He was the producer of documentary videos on Kenyan history, including the Making of a Nation and Kenya's Darkest Hour.